nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `editMember NAME [n/NEW_NAME] [p/NEW_PHONE_NUMBER] [e/NEW_EMAIL] [r/NEW_ROLE]`

 * Edits the member at the specified NAME.
+* NAME field is case-sensitive.
 * At least one of the optional fields must be provided.
 * NEW_NAME and NEW_ROLE fields can take on any values with alphanumeric characters.
 * Existing values will be updated to the input values.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-The NAME specified is case-sensitive and must be in the currently displayed list of Members
+The NAME specified must be in the currently displayed list of Members when executing this command.
 </div>

 Examples: